conan-io/docs/tutorial/consuming_packages.rst

 After that, we will introduce the concept of Conan build and host profiles and explain how you can use them to cross-compile your application to different platforms.

+Then, in the "Introduction to versioning" we will learn about using different versions, defining requirements with version ranges, the concept of revisions and a brief introduction to lockfiles to achieve reproducibility of the dependency graph.

 .. toctree::
    :maxdepth: 2
    :caption: Table of contents